kaspar030/laze/book/src/reference/builders.md

    # ... possible other fields
  - name: name_of_other_builder
    # ... possible other fields
+contexts:
+ - name: name_of_another_builder
+   buildable: true
+   # ... possible other fields
 ```

 ## builder fields

-As a builder is just a special kind of context, they share all fields.
+As a builder is just a context that has `buildable: true` set, they share all fields.

 - [`name`](./context/name.md)
 - [`parent`](./context/parent.md)